 SGR is an important measure that organizations use in evaluating long-term performance and planning for sustainable growth without relying on external financing.
 SGR can be determined in two ways: The Higgins technique, which is based on the assumptions of cash flow and smooth growth, and the Van Horn approach, which takes into account operational reasons, borrowing, and dividend payments.
 Given the level of development of the companies in our sample, we have based the Higgins strategy which assumes that the business will no longer issue its capital and will instead spend part of the retained earnings and loans on assets.
 The company's profit ultimately increases from these assets, which also helps increase sales.
 The discrete change framework is the only one for which the Higgins (1977) model may be employed.
 The Higgins model was used to determine the effect of independent factors on SGR.
-Using multiple regression analysis and SPSS, we gathered and examined the variables.
+Using multiple regression analysis Analysis of Sustainable Growth Rate in Manufacturing and Construction Firms and SPSS, we gathered and examined the variables.

 - We applied descriptive statistics to describe the variables, including measurements such as the minimum, maximum, mean, and standard deviation values of the independent and dependent variables. - The strength of the correlations between the dependent and independent variables was assessed using the Pearson correlation test.
-This test is useful for evaluating the degree of linear association between two variables. - The variance inflation factor (VIF) was used to test for multicollinearity independent among the variables.
+This test is useful for evaluating the degree of linear association between two variables. - The variance inflation factor (VIF) was used to test for multicollinearity the independent variables.
 The VIF checks whether there is a high correlation between independent variables, which can impair the reliability of regression results.
 A linear regression analysis was performed to analyze the important components that contribute the most to evaluating sustainable growth rate analysis.
 This analysis aids in determining the relative significance of each independent variable in explaining variance in the dependent variable. - We employed a robust fixed effect model to account for potential biases and alter the model's standard errors.
-The observed variability is incorporated into the model residuals, which are the discrepancies between the actual
+The observed variability is incorporated into the model residuals, which are the discrepancies between the actual results and the outcomes predicted by the statistical model.